shreyakhale/Smart-Agriculture-System/README.md

 - **Web Application**: A user-friendly web application is provided for remote monitoring and control, offering mobility and convenience to farmers and agricultural professionals.

 - **Data Logging**: Sensor data is stored in a MySQL database, enabling historical analysis and decision-making.

+## Software Components

+- **Arduino IDE**: The core control system is programmed and executed on an Arduino Nano.
+The code continuously collects sensor data and controls irrigation.

+- **Flask Web Application**: A Flask-based web application provides a user-friendly interface for real-time sensor data display.
+It retrieves data from the Arduino and displays it for remote monitoring.

+- **MySQL Database**: Sensor data is stored in a MySQL database for historical records and analysis.

+## Understanding the Flask Application

+The Flask application plays a crucial role in this project, serving as the user interface for real-time sensor data display and interaction with the Arduino-based system.
+Here are the key components and functionalities of the Flask application:

+- **Web Interface**: The Flask application provides a user-friendly web interface where users can access real-time data from the sensors and control the irrigation system remotely.

+- **Database Integration**: The application connects to a MySQL database to store and retrieve sensor data.
+This database is crucial for maintaining historical records and enabling data analysis.

+- **Real-time Data Display**: Users can view real-time data related to soil moisture, rain status, relay status, motion detection, and gas levels on the web interface.

+- **Data Synchronization**: The application continuously updates sensor data from the Arduino and stores it in the database for future reference.

+- **JSON API**: The Flask application exposes a JSON API endpoint `/updatedata`, which allows external applications to fetch the latest sensor data in JSON format.

 ## Algorithm and Process Design